 Co-Occurring Addiction Treatment

-A co-occurring addiction treatment program can help people achieve holistic mental health by treating substance use disorders and mental health issues simultaneously.
-Call 616.202.3326 to get started with a co-occurring addiction rehab program with Sanford Behavioral Health today.
+A co-occurring addiction treatment program can help people achieve holistic mental health by simultaneously treating substance use disorders and mental health issues.
+Call 616.202.3326 to get started with a substance use disorder program with Sanford Behavioral Health today.

 What Are Co-Occurring Disorders?

 “Co-occurring disorders” is the term addiction professionals use to refer to mental health conditions that happen alongside a substance use disorder.
 Common co-occurring disorders include:

 - Post-traumatic stress disorder (PTSD)

 - Attention-deficit/hyperactivity disorder (ADHD)

 Addiction doesn’t occur in a vacuum, and treating it in a vacuum is often ineffective in building a lasting recovery.
 When people have multiple mental health diagnoses, they face additional challenges compared to those suffering from substance use disorders alone.

 Left untreated, they face higher rates of relapse, lower quality of life, and several roadblocks on the path to abstinence.